-Syllabus, Grading Scale, & Reporting
+Syllabus & Student Work Submissions, Grading Scale, & Reporting

 Course syllabus shells are used as the basis for developing a syllabus for every CE course.
 Additions may be made to the shells, but nothing may be removed.
 Learning outcomes are determined for each course and therefore must reflect the learning outcomes of its on-campus counter-part.
-Concurrent Enrollment Instructors are free to add additional learning outcomes.
-Final approval of all Concurrent Enrollment Instructors syllabi will be completed by the Dual Enrollment Staff and Faculty Liaisons each semester.
+Concurrent Enrollment Instructors are free to add additional learning outcomes, with the approval of their liaison.
+Syllabus submissions for final approval by Faculty Liaisons will be made through their assigned Google Drive.
 Sample Syllabus shells can be located in the appendix of this document but more specific shells must be received from the Faculty Liaison.